Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 „For third-party platforms: Many media platforms like Flickr, YouTube, and SoundCloud have built-in Creative Commons capabilities, letting users mark their material with a CC license through their account settings.
 The benefit of using this functionality is that it allows other people to find your content when searching those platforms for CC-licensed material.
 If the platform where you’re uploading your content does not support CC licensing, you can still identify your content as CC-licensed in the text description of your content.“
 </div>

-But YouTube can display ads on any YouTUbe channel.
+However, YouTube can display ads on any YouTUbe channel.
 This information can be found in YouTube´s Terms of Service.<br><br>

 <div class="do-not-break-out" markdown="1">
 [https://www.youtube.com/static?gl=GB&template=terms](https://www.youtube.com/static?gl=GB&template=terms)